Golf Ball How Many Dimples

 • Q: Can I count the dimples on a golf ball?
 A: Yes, you can, but it’s a tedious task!
 And the number isn't the most important factor in its performance.

 • Q: What happens if a dimple is damaged?
 A: Damage to a dimple can slightly affect the ball's aerodynamics, potentially reducing distance or altering its flight path.
-However, minor damage usually doesn't have a significant impact.
+Still, minor damage usually doesn't have a significant impact.

 • Q: Do dimples affect the ball's feel?
 A: While the primary function of dimples is aerodynamic, the cover material and construction also impact the ball's feel.
 Dimples themselves don't directly contribute to the feel, but the overall design of the golf ball does.